AC Savings Calculator Hamilton, ON

 UpgradePremium CostAnnual SavingsPayback (No Rebate)With Rebates

-*Heat pump savings include estimated gas heating reduction.
-Assumes Enbridge gas at current Hamilton rates and typical Hamilton heating season.
+*Heat pump savings include estimated gas-heating reductions and assume current Enbridge gas rates plus a typical Hamilton heating season.
 With $4,000–$7,000 in combined rebates, heat pump payback improves substantially.
+If your current system is struggling to maintain comfort, see our guide on AC Not Cooling in Hamilton.

 The Four Situations Where Upgrading Is Clearly Right

-If you’re already looking at a $900+ repair on an aging unit, put that money toward a new system instead.
-You eliminate the repair cost, eliminate continued efficiency losses, and start the warranty clock fresh.
+If you’re already facing a $900+ repair bill on an aging AC, putting that money toward a new system often makes more sense.
+You avoid the immediate repair cost, eliminate ongoing efficiency losses, and start fresh with a new warranty.
+For homeowners considering replacement options, our guide to Goodman Air Conditioners in Hamilton covers one of the most popular value-focused upgrade choices.

 Frequently Asked Questions